mp-balaji/nutrition_analysis_rest_api/README.md

 ## System Overview

-The user interface operates seamlessly on the front-end, functioning as a website.
-On the back-end, there is a Restful service interface designed for CRUD operations, such as querying textual content data.
-This back-end is deployed on Google Cloud to ensure scalable performance using Kubernetes for the dockerized image.
+The user interface operates seamlessly on the front end, functioning as a website.
+On the back end, there is a Restful service interface designed for CRUD operations, such as querying textual content data.
+This backend is deployed on Google Cloud to ensure scalable performance using Kubernetes for the dockerized image.
 SSL deployments are facilitated through Google Cloud.
-The application utilizes the Nutritional Analysis API and an alternative to the Perspective API for calculating calorie content in diets.
-Additionally, Google Cloud Datastore serves as the database for storing textual content information.
+The application utilizes the Nutritional Analysis API for calculating calorie content in diets and providing nutritional information.
+Additionally, Google Cloud SQL serves as the database for storing user login details.

 ### Exploring Components in Nutritional Analysis App

 Nutritional Analysis
-The Nutritional Analysis App is a web-based application that allows users to sign up, log in, and analyze their food intake to get information on macro-nutrients and total calories burnt.
-The application follows a client-server architecture with the front-end serving as a user interface and the back-end providing a RESTful service interface for CRUD operations related to user authentication and food entry.
-The back-end is deployed on Google Cloud using Kubernetes for scalable performance, and Do.(we can chnage password or delete the account)
+The Nutritional Analysis App is a web-based application that allows users to sign up, log in, update passwords, delete accounts, and analyze their food intake to get information on macro-nutrients and total calories burnt.
+The application follows a client-server architecture with the front end serving as a user interface and the back end providing a RESTful service interface for CRUD operations related to user authentication and nutrition analysis.
+The backend is deployed on Google Cloud using Kubernetes for scalable performance.

 User Authentication
 Sign Up: Users can sign up by providing their details, which are stored securely in the database.
 Login: After signing up, users can log in using their credentials.
 The database verifies the login details for authentication.

-Food Entry and Analysis
+Home Page - User Interface
 Once successfully authenticated, users can enter details about the food they have consumed, including the quantity.
-The application then performs nutritional analysis to provide information on macro-nutrients and total calories bur
+The application then makes an external call to the  API performs nutritional analysis and returns the data which provides information on macro-nutrients and total calories.

 ## System Architecture